 If you have a smaller pantry or you just want to keep all your frequently used items accessible, use a cart as extra pantry storage.
 That way you can just roll out your most used ingredients when you need them.
 We reckon this idea would work perfectly for baking supplies – last minute Victoria sponge to make?
 Just roll out the ingredients without having to waste time battling the contents of your larder.

 10. Create a chalkboard wall (or door)

-Pantry storage sorted?
-Get it organised even further by using some chalkboard paint to turn your pantry door into your shopping list, or paint separate panels and label them to match what's on the corresponding shelves.
-Doors in Oxford Gray chalkboard paint, Benjamin Moore.
+If you think you've got your pantry storage sorted, then take it to the next level.
+Get it organized even further by using some chalkboard paint (opens in new tab) to turn your pantry door into your shopping list, or paint separate panels and label them to match what's on the corresponding shelves.
+Doors in Oxford Gray chalkboard paint, Benjamin Moore (opens in new tab).